Scheduled MonumentsEnglandNewenden Bridge See also KENT 41

 What is Newenden Bridge See also KENT 41?

-Newenden Bridge is a medieval bridge crossing the River Rother in the parish of Newenden, Kent.
+Newenden Bridge is a medieval stone bridge crossing the River Rother in East Sussex, near the Kent border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003817.

 Who is responsible for protecting Newenden Bridge See also KENT 41?